arianvp/stdiff/README.md

 ii) Tree-structured patches are hard to compute but easy to merge;
 iii) Computing a linear patch and translating to a tree-structured patch
      might just be the solution.

+### Sub-branches

+  1) The 'master' of this development.

+  2) Tried to mimick the annotation structure of the linear patches: one annotation function for the source and another for the dest, carying a proof that those elements were applicable to the patch (and it's inverse).
+     Did not really work and required a lot of work on the inverse of a Patch, which is something we don't really want to porsue.

+  3) Will look into making a relation that lets pattern matching be easier; The relation should be:

+     ```
+     Applies x p y <==> apply p x == just y
+     ```

 ## identity-postulate-removal